Slowpoke079/weebpage/README.md

 - It looks for xml sitemaps and scrapes them for links
 - It scrapes static html webpages for links
 - It scrapes rendered javascript webpages for links
-- It used Gobuster for directory bruteforcing to find links
+- It used Gobuster for directory bruteforcing to find links (on the first page only)
-- It uses Dirhunter for extending page finding
+- It uses Dirhunter for extending page finding (on the first page only)
 - It tries to make your day better with bad ascii art and a pun!
 Because a sad redteam is a bad redteam.
 - It stays on domain.
 (It won't crawl other domain names then the initial specified "seed url".)
 So you will stay in your costumers scope!
+- weebpages.py (not weebpage.py) will scan recursively, found links will be reused for scanning for new pages.

 What it does not;